Comparisons12 min read

 Namecheap

 Namecheap started as a domain registrar back in 2000, and that origin story actually matters.
-Domain registration is still their core DNA — they're consistently one of the cheapest places to grab a .com (often around $8.88/year vs. GoDaddy's $17.99+).
+Domain registration is still their core DNA — they're consistently one of the cheapest places to grab a .com (often around $8.88/year versus GoDaddy's $17.99+).
 Fun fact: that price difference alone adds up to nearly $30 over three years before you've even thought about hosting.
 The hosting side came later, but it's grown into something genuinely solid.

 Key Features